Coronavirus: Vaccine could be available by the autumn, RKI | DW | 12.08.2020

 Germany's top institute for infectious diseases has said it is "possible" there will be a COVID-19 vaccine "by autumn 2020."
-The RKI has published a paper entitled "The pandemic in Germany in the coming months."
+However, the RKI cautioned it might not be enough to bring a halt to the pandemic.

 Germany's Robert Koch Institute (RKI) said on Wednesday a COVID-19 vaccine could be available as early as the autumn but warned it may take longer to get the pandemic under control.